 A very large part of understanding Goldman Sachs is having a grasp of its business.
 It’s no surprise that it seeks graduates who have commercial awareness.
 This means having a very good knowledge of its global markets, its competitors, and how its industry could be affected by wider financial, political and global events.

 Particularly at second interviews for analyst positions, you could well be asked for your opinions on the markets; these could range from something along the lines of ‘Tell me about a recent deal that’s interested you’ to ‘Tell me what you know about drive to re-shoring among some global organisations?’ to ‘Recommend me a stock’.
 However, according to internet forums, past interviewees have been asked how they would handle technical aspects of the job; these could range from ‘Briefly explain a discounted cash flow analysis’ to ‘Which is the best method of valuing a company and why?’ or ‘Why can’t you use EV/earnings or price/EBITDA as valuation metrics?’.

 There’s no getting away from the fact that you should have read up on how markets work before the interview.
 When you are in the interview, don’t bluff it if you don’t know the answer.
 Confess your ignorance and, if possible, explain how you would go about finding the information to give the answer.
 If it feels sensible, briefly turn the discussion to a related technical topic about which you know more and one that is still relevant to Goldman Sachs.

-Relate to Goldman Sachs’ competitors
+Interview tip: relate your answers to Goldman Sachs’ competitors

 - Who are our clients?